guardtime/gttlvutil/README.md

 # gttlvutil

-Guardtime Keyless Signature Infrastructure (KSI) is an industrial scale blockchain platform that cryptographically ensures data integrity and proves time of existence.
+Guardtime's KSI is an industrial scale blockchain platform that cryptographically ensures data integrity and proves time of existence.
 Its keyless signatures, based on hash chains, link data to global calendar blockchain.
 The checkpoints of the blockchain, published in newspapers and electronic media, enable long term integrity of any digital asset without the need to trust any system.

 There are many applications for KSI, a classical example is signing of any type of logs - system logs, financial transactions, call records, etc. For more, see [https://guardtime.com](https://guardtime.com).

 The `gttlvutil` is a collection of utils for working with the KSI type-length-value (TLV) encoded binary data.
 This encoding is used throughout the KSI infrastructure: for KSI signature, publications file and network communication.